victoryang1/DAT-BOS-16/lessons/lesson-14/readme.md

 > Instructor Note: If you want students to capture their own collection of tweets using the Twitter API,[ use the following instructions](./code/twitter-instructions.md).
 It requires some setup and a Twitter account.

-> If not - you can use a [pre-existing file of captured tweets](./assets/dataset/captured-tweets.txt) relating tech companies and Middle Eastern companiest
+> If not - you can use a [pre-existing file of captured tweets](./assets/dataset/captured-tweets.txt) relating tech companies and Middle Eastern companies.

 **Bonus**: Want to collect your own tweets?
 Here are some instructions.
 We'll use the Twitter API to build a collection of tweets to learn from.
 After that, we'll filter future tweets based on some established conditions.